 I recently had a discussion with a young man who felt that we shouldn't spend time and money helping the citizens of Puerto Rico.
-Three weeks after a devastating hurricane demolished the island territory, Puerto Ricans are still suffering from the effects of the catastrophe.
-64 of the island's 69 hospitals are still not yet fully operational.
-Neighborhoods are still without electricity.
-Food and potable water are scarce.
-It will be months before they return to any semblance of normalcy.
-In the meantime, more people will die.
+Three weeks after a devastating hurricane demolished the island territory, Puerto Ricans were still suffering from the effects of the catastrophe.
+64 of the island's 69 hospitals were still not yet fully operational.
+Neighborhoods were still without electricity.
+Food and potable water were scarce.
+It was months before they returned to any semblance of normalcy, and in the meantime, more people would die.

 Citizens of Heaven

 There are definite benefits to claiming citizenship to the United States of America.
 Being a citizen of the US is nice, but anybody can tell you that the only thing nicer than one good thing is two good things.
 As US Christians we are not only US citizens, we are also citizens of the Kingdom of Heaven.
 The president is the highest leader in our land, but above him is the King of all Kings.

 When Christ was on earth many pharisees rejected him and many followers turned away from him.
 The first century Jews were looking for a leader to lift them out from under the thumb of the Roman Empire.
 They wanted a messiah who would rise up against the current regime and place Israel in a position of authority over all the world.
 Indeed, Jesus was a powerful leader who came to establish a nation.
 Unfortunately, it wasn't the nation that the Israelites sought.